zero-to-prod/transformable/README.md

 composer require zerotoprod/transformable
 ```

+### Additional Packages

+- [DataModel](https://github.com/zero-to-prod/data-model): Transform data into a class.
+- [DataModelHelper](https://github.com/zero-to-prod/data-model-helper): Helpers for a `DataModel`.
+- [DataModelFactory](https://github.com/zero-to-prod/data-model-factory): A factory helper to set the value of your `DataModel`.

 ## Methods

 - `toArray(): array` Converts the object’s properties into an associative array.
 - `toJson(): string` Converts the object’s properties into a JSON string.

 ## Usage

 To use the `Zerotoprod\Transformable\Transformable` trait in your class, simply include it:

 ```php
 use Zerotoprod\Transformable\Transformable;